scatyf3/apply_hardware_design_project/plan.md

 -	Resize module
 Computes source coordinates for each output pixel and performs bilinear interpolation.
 This module is parameterized by input and output image dimensions.
 -	Rectify module
-Applies geometric remapping using calibration maps with bounded local displacement.
-This module contains line buffers, a schedulable output queue, and a local-window hit test; it interpolates from line buffers on hits and uses DDR-backed $I_{resize}$ on misses.
+Applies geometric remapping using calibration maps.
+Baseline implementation uses standard memory access; if time permits, it can be extended with bounded local displacement, line buffers, a schedulable output queue, and local-window hit testing, with DDR-backed $I_{resize}$ used on misses.
 -	Frame egress module
 Collects the processed pixel stream and writes the result back to shared memory so the PS can access it.
 -	Control / status module
 Exposes configuration registers such as source address, destination address, dimensions, map addresses, displacement bounds ($D_x$, $D_y$), start, done, and optional cycle counters.

 The interfaces are chosen as follows:
--	Shared memory is used between PS and IP for input/output frame buffers, rectification maps, and optional backing storage of resized pixels for slow-path misses.
+-	Shared memory is used between PS and IP for input/output frame buffers and rectification maps.
+Optional backing storage of resized pixels is reserved for the advanced optimized rectify path.
 -	AXI4-Lite is used for configuration and status.
 -	AXI4-Stream is used between internal compute modules for the primary fast path.